Metaphysics is the very broad and very profound branch of ancient philosophy that attempts to makes sense of

 The next time you are at a cocktail party and are confronted with a question that you obviously have no experience with, best to use a rationalist approach.
 If your friend asks if you think intelligent life exists somewhere in the universe, drop some rational thinking on them.
 Explain that, from a purely rational perspective, we know that there are countless stars floating about in an untold number of galaxies.
 It would be rational therefore to conclude that somewhere there must exist some form of life that has evolved into a conscious being.
 So yes, now excuse me while I order another Tom Collins.

-If a friend of yours was to ask you a profound question like “do you think that woman would ever date me?”
+If a friend of yours was to ask you a profound question like “do you think that that woman over there would ever date me?”
 Go right ahead and break down your knowledge like a true empiricist.
 You could explain that your senses tell you that the woman is exceedingly beautiful.
 Your senses also tell you that your friend is short, fat, balding and lives with his mother.
 And from your experience, beautiful women don’t usually date your short, fat friend.
 Feel free to tell your friend “fat chance charlie, and excuse me while I order another Tom Collins”.

 Ethics is the philosophical study of what makes an action either good or bad.
 This leads to the rather important question of “How should I lead my life?”